4g/4g.github.io/blog/index.md

 ## Blog

-Shared experiments to understand LLMs and how we may tame them.
+experiments to understand LLMs/VLMs and how we may tame them.

 - [small world models (5th May 2025)](test.md) : LLMs are terrible at visual reasoning and cannot even reason around basic visual puzzles.
 There is a [million dollar prize](https://www.arcprize.org) to anyone who can make them 85% accurate on visual puzzles that are very simple for humans.